R.I. gas prices tick down 1 cent - Providence Business News

 - Premium gas averaged $3.34 per gallon.

-In Massachusetts, the average price of regular gas declined 1 cent week to week to $2.75 per gallon, 70 cents higher than one year prior and 12 cents lower than the national average.
+In Massachusetts, the average price of regular gas was $2.74 per gallon, a decline of 1 cent week to week and a rise of 73 cents year over year.

 - Premium gas averaged $3.25 per gallon.